Standon, Hertfordshire

 Standon is a village and civil parish in Hertfordshire, England.
-The parish includes the adjoining village of Puckeridge.
-The village church of St Mary has Saxon origins with much Victorian restoration.
-It contains the ornate tomb of the Tudor courtier Sir Ralph Sadler.

-The Prime Meridian passes to the west of Standon.
+The parish includes the adjoining village of Puckeridge and Old Hall Green.
+The Grade I listed parish church of St Mary has Anglo-Saxon origins with much Victorian restoration of 1864-65 by H. and G. Godwin.
+The chancel contains the ornate tombs of the Tudor courtier Sir Ralph Sadler and his son Sir Thomas Sadleir.
+The house Standon Lordship was built by Ralph Sadler on his estate at Standon, which he acquired in 1544; Standon remained in the possession of the Sadler family until the death of Sadler's grandson Ralph in 1661.

-The place-name is first attested in a Saxon charter of 944–46 AD and means "stony hill".
+The place-name is first attested in an Anglo-Saxon charter of 944–46 AD and means "stony hill".

 Standon village has many local facilities.
 In addition to the church, there is a village hall, two public houses, a Chinese restaurant, post office, butcher, baker, and newsagent.
 Villagers also make frequent use of facilities in neighbouring Puckeridge, which include a pharmacy, estate agent, petrol station, public houses, doctor's surgery and primary schools (including St Thomas of Canterbury, a Roman Catholic primary school).

 Arthur Martin-Leake, one of only three men to be awarded the Victoria Cross twice, was born in the village.

+The Prime Meridian passes to the west of Standon.

+Standon railway station was a stop on the Buntingford branch to London.

 The Standon Calling music festival is held in the village.

-Standon features in the novel The House on Boulby Cliff by Kevin Corby Bowyer, one-time organist of St Mary's Church.
+Standon features in the novel The House on Boulby Cliff (2020) by Kevin Corby Bowyer, former organist of St Mary's Church.